AhmedRaoofuddin/RAG_Application/corpus/README.md

 Try these queries to test the system:

 ### Basic Queries
-- "What is Fortes Eduction?"
+- "What is Fortes Education?"
 - "How do I install the system?"
 - "What guardrails are available?"